the-events-calendar/tampermonkey-scripts/other/README.md

 * Added WP-Optimize to the caching plugin list
 * Added the option to recognize competitors by a css class
 * Added Events Manager to the recognized competitors list
+* Added a setting to have the script run to the end on all pages (and not quit after supposedly not finding TEC or a competitor.)

 2.0.0 - 2020-11-26
 * Refactored the script from ground up.
 It works now fully as a TamperMonkey script.